Linda's story is now a film

 I cradled my son in my arms, I knew in this case love alone would not be enough, I was questioning everything, and surely there was a way to help him?
 I had no clear idea then how this could be achieved; I simply believed in Doran’s potential and determined to find the means to restore what was surely his birthright.

 Today Doran has an athletic body, runs half marathons, travels independently and is a talented artist.
-At the age of 36 he continues to gain ability and skills, which were not available to him as a child.
+He continues to gain abilities and skills which were not available to him as a child.

 The reality now is that Doran has achieved more than any physiotherapist or medical professional ever believed.
 It did not happen overnight and has come about as a gradual and continuously rewarding process.